 OB-GYNs located in Escondido, CA & San Marcos, CA

 Endometriosis is one common cause of pelvic pain.
 Painful periods are one of the first signs of endometriosis.
 The doctors at North County Women’s Specialists encourage women to get an examination if they have ongoing menstrual or pelvic pain so that they can receive early treatment and help prevent complications of endometriosis such as infertility.
-If you have questions about your symptoms, call the office in Escondido, California, or book an appointment online.
+If you have questions about your symptoms, call our office in Escondido or San Marcos, California, or book an appointment online.

 The endometrium is the tissue that lines the inside of your uterus.
 This layer of tissue responds to hormonal changes during your monthly cycles.
 It thickens to prepare for a fertilized egg, then sheds as your menstrual period if you’re not pregnant.